DIANNE'S COUNCIL EXPERIENCE

 COMMUNITY RELATIONSHIPS

 - I support Red Deer and community initiatives as we build a strong community together and as a welcoming and inclusive City.
 Together, we must stand against intolerance and divisiveness.
-This past year, I participated in on-line learning sessions from the City of Edmonton - understanding hate crimes and what can divide us as a community.
-We recognize and value organizations such as the Central Alberta Refugee Centre (CARE), the Central Alberta Immigrant Women's Association (CAIWA) and the Catholic Social Services in our community who all provide supports, services and information for newcomers to Red Deer
+I have participated in on-line learning sessions from the City of Edmonton - understanding hate crimes and what can divide us as a community.
+We recognize and value organizations such as the Care for Newcomers, the Central Alberta Immigrant Women's Association (CAIWA), the African Caribbean Centre of Central Alberta, the many cultural organizations and community associations, and Catholic Social Services in our community who all provide supports, services and information for newcomers to Red Deer.
+In conversations with non-caucasian citizens who have experienced racism, and which is disturbing, it is a reminder that we must continue to state that hate of any kind is not welcome in our city.
+In my interactions with individuals, I know, and recognize so many Red Deer citizens champion the values of respect, inclusion, kindness and to be a welcoming community.

-- The City of Red Deer acknowledges the ancestral and traditional aboriginal territories of Treaty 6 and Treaty 7 Nations and the Metis.
-The Truth and Reconciliation findings will lead us to important community work with our indigenous community citizens in the years to come.
-I commit my leadership to this important work for the years ahead.
+- The City of Red Deer acknowledges the ancestral and traditional aboriginal territories of Treaty 6 and Treaty 7 Nations and the Metis people.
+The Truth and Reconciliation findings has lead us and will continue to lead us to important community work with our indigenous community citizens in the years to come.
+I commit my leadership to this important work.

-- Working with non-profit community agencies such as the Central Alberta Poverty Reduction Alliance (CAPRA) to advance collaboration and social supports for vulnerable families and individuals as we help to address poverty reduction and housing needs.
+- As a Councillor, connecting with non-profit community agencies such as the Central Alberta Poverty Reduction Alliance (CAPRA) to advance collaboration and social supports for vulnerable families and individuals is important learning for a Councillor.
+It is important in our decision making we recognize income disparity, financial challenges and work with community to address poverty reduction, housing needs and acknowledge affordability.

-- Through Council work, I support ongoing relationships with community partners such as the Catholic, Public and Francophone School Districts, the Downtown Business Association, Red Deer Polytechnic, Westerner Park, the Red Deer District Chamber of Commerce, the Red Deer Welcoming and Inclusive Network and Urban Aboriginal Voices.
+- Through Council work, I support ongoing relationships with community partners such as the Catholic, Public and Francophone School Districts, the Downtown Business Association, Red Deer Polytechnic, Westerner Park, the Red Deer District Chamber of Commerce, the development community including BILD and the Red Deer Construction Association, the Red Deer Welcoming and Inclusive Network and Urban Aboriginal Voices.
+It takes a community - listening, conversations, connections and working together as we face the challenges and strive for continuous improvements for Red Deer.

 - I support advancing regional relationships with neighboring Counties and their elected Mayors and Councillors, including municipal collaboration when feasible, including cost sharing agreements and regional approaches.
-The City of Red Deer has with Red Deer County, a signed Intermunicipal Collaboration Framework (ICF) agreement which summarizes all the existing agreements between the City and the County.
-Continued discussions are ongoing with Red Deer County through the Regional Collaboration Committee (RCC) where we look to building a stronger central Alberta region and increase regional benefits.
+In addition to the 2025 agreed Intermunicipal Development Plan between the City of Red Deer and Red Deer County, there also exists a signed Intermunicipal Collaboration Framework (ICF) agreement which summarizes all the existing agreements between the City and the County.
+Continued discussions are ongoing with Red Deer County through the Regional Collaboration Committee (RCC) where the City of Red Deer and Red Deer County look to building a stronger central Alberta region.

 CORE SERVICES WITHIN OUR COMMUNITY AND OTHER MUNICIPAL ISSUES

-- This past year transit changes were made to reshape Red Deer transit service.
+- We see the transit buses daily throughout the City.
+While many citizens may not yet utilize transit, many citizens rely on transit service for their transportation for employment and enjoyment.
 The next Council must continue to support adequate, accessible and affordable transit with timely and frequent routes, and to encourage transit use.
 And to ensure accessibility for citizens with disabilities or physical needs for Red Deer Action Bus service.
+It is important to hear from transit riders and to acknowledge and learn from them along with the transit drivers from what they see, experience and recommend for transit use and change.

-- Continued attention to infrastructure maintenance and investment of core services including roads and maintenance, snow removal, necessary services of electricity, water, waste water and storm water management for resilience and weather and storm preparedness are important investments.
+- Continued attention is necessary to infrastructure maintenance and investment to core services including roads and sidewalk maintenance, snow removal, necessary services of utility services of electricity, water and waste water, and storm water management for resilience and weather and storm preparedness.
+All are important investments.

-- As the city grows, continuing the work to address and reduce urban noise, including education and enforcement opportunities.
-Noise and enforcement remains a challenge.
-It's recognized that revving motors, modified exhaust systems, and loud music from a vehicle all create excessive vehicle noise in our community.
-This past summer the City focused on enhancing traffic noise enforcement.
-At this time, while City's like Calgary and Edmonton have used decibel equipment for monitoring and enforcement, these systems are not yet tried and true in the courts.
-Please call the non-emergency line at 403 343 5575 with vehicle description and license plate of the offending vehicle.
+- As Red Deer grows, the City continues the work to address and reduce urban noise, including education and enforcement opportunities.
+I recognize that noise and enforcement remains a challenge.
+It's recognized that revving motors, modified exhaust systems, and loud music from a vehicle all create excessive vehicle noise and disturbance in our neighborhoods.
+During the summer, the City focuses on enhancing traffic noise enforcement.
+At this time, while cities like Calgary and Edmonton have used decibel equipment for monitoring and enforcement, these systems are not yet tried and true in the Courts.
+Please call the non-emergency line at 403 343 5575 with a vehicle description and license plate of the offending vehicle.
 You will be asked to visit the RCMP detachment to write a statement and may be required to attend court as a witness to the infraction you've reported.
 The same number can be called for all other noise complaints.